ombulabs/blog/_posts/2020-03-30-method-s-arguments-pt-2.markdown

 def foo(**kargs, arg1:)
 ```

-## Combining positional and keyword arguments
+## Combining Positional and Keyword Arguments

 You can combine these two types of arguments; the only requirement is that positional arguments go first, then keyword arguments.